 Aims McGuinness is a Senior Fellow with NCHEMS.
-He specializes in state governance and coordination of higher education; strategic planning and restructuring higher education systems; roles and responsibilities of public institutional and multi-campus system governing boards; and international comparison of education reform.
+He specializes in governance and state coordination of higher education; the history, functions, and current issues facing public university systems; and international comparison of education reform.

 Prior to joining NCHEMS in 1993, he was director of higher education policy at the Education Commission of the States (ECS).
 Before joining ECS in 1975, was executive assistant (chief of staff) to the Chancellor of the University of Maine System.

-Aims is active at the international level in conducting policy reviews and advising governments on education policy, primarily through the Organisation for Economic Co-operation and Development (OECD) and the World Bank, including projects in Australia, the Baltic States (Estonia, Latvia and Lithuania), the Dominican Republic, Egypt, Greece, India, Israel, Ireland, Kazakhstan, the Republic of Korea, Japan, Malaysia, the Russian Federation, and Turkey.
-He chaired the international task force leading to the 2011 OECD report, Strong Performers and Successful Reforms: Education Policy Advice to Greece, making recommendations to the Government of Greece on reforms in primary, secondary and higher education. http://www.oecd.org/greece/48407731.pdf
+At the international level Aims conducted policy reviews and advised governments on education policy, primarily through the Organisation for Economic Co-operation and Development (OECD) and the World Bank, including policy reviews and projects in Australia, the Baltic States (Estonia, Latvia and Lithuania), the Dominican Republic, Egypt, Greece, India, Israel, Ireland, Kazakhstan, the Republic of Korea, Japan, Malaysia, the Russian Federation, and Turkey.
+Among his assignments were serving on the International Strategic Experts Group to the Russian Ministry of Education on implementation of the Concept for Modernization of Russian Education, 2002-2004, and chairing the international task force leading to the 2011 OECD report, Strong Performers and Successful Reforms: Education Policy Advice to Greece, making recommendations to the Government of Greece on reforms in primary, secondary and higher education.